Machine Identity Rotation: Securing Non-Human Identities

 Before diving into implementation, it's crucial to understand the scope of your machine identities.

-• A comprehensive inventory of all certificates, API keys, and other credentials is the first step.
+• A comprehensive inventory of all certificates, api keys, and other credentials is the first step.
 This involves identifying not only the non-human identities, but also their dependencies and access privileges.
+Understanding these dependencies and privileges is crucial because a change to one machine identity might impact other systems or services that rely on it.
+Failing to account for these can lead to unexpected outages or security vulnerabilities.

 • Consider a cloud-native application with numerous microservices, each possessing unique credentials for internal communication.
 A thorough inventory ensures no identity is overlooked during the rotation process.